cthoyt/cthoyt.github.io/_posts/2022-02-06-model-abstraction.md

 title: Abstracting the parameters of a Machine Learning Model
 date: 2022-02-06 19:00:00 +0100
 author: Charles Tapley Hoyt
-tags: programming machine-learning deep-learning python
+tags:
+  - programming
+  - machine learning
+  - deep learning
+  - python
 ---

 As a follow-up to my [previous